 If you remain unconvinced and are left imagining a heavy, burdensome short that constricts rather than allows for movement, it’s worth noting that the original adopters of corduroy shorts were Californian surfers of the 70s.
 OG brands like Ocean Pacific (pictured below) and Hammies were favored by surfers for their ultra short, ultra high-waisted offerings.
 Surfers even went so far as to praise them for their comfort and flexibility, so whatever preconceived notions you might have regarding corduroy shorts, consider them debunked.

 While today’s corduroy shorts have gained some length and considerable room in the leg area, there remains an inherent ’70s-ness to the shorts.
 Maybe you’ve always fancied yourself a surfer but find yourself in a landlocked state, or maybe you’re just terrified of the ocean.
 All you need is a pair of corduroy shorts to look (and feel) like you’ve stepped out of a Bruce Brown film.
 Pair them with a polo or rugby a la the guys (and girl) above to offset the laidback vibes of the shorts with something slightly preppy.

-So if you now find yourself slightly less repulsed by the idea of shorts rendered in corduroy, and maybe even a little curious to try them yourself, below are nine pairs for indulging your inner surfer.
-Hang ten, or whatever.
+So if you now find yourself slightly less repulsed by the idea of shorts made of corduroy, and maybe even a little curious to try them yourself, below are nine pairs for indulging your inner surfer.
+Hang ten or whatever.